pmdbt/RobinhoodAI/README.md

 ### TO DOs:

-1. Add method to select closing price and iterate through dict of ticker data
+- Optimize dataframe and see if numpy arrays might work better
-2. Optimize dataframe and see if numpy arrays might work better
+- Write unit tests for analysis.py